numfocus/gsoc/2017/proposals/chait-kaitlyn.md

 widgets with the incorporation of Javascript 3-D illustration.
 ThreeJS, Javascript 3-D library, has the functionality to create virtual reality environments; coders create the environment, call the proper VR functions, display the page in a browser and put on the proper VR goggles to be immersed.

-What if we had the ability toc ompute live data into a virtual reality environment?
+What if we had the ability to compute live data into a virtual reality environment?

 The overall main goal of this project to successfully implement virtual reality functionality in a Jupyter Notebook HTML widget with the use of Javascript 3-D graphics.